phy25/tweetpi/README.md

 ### v1.0

+**Shell usage has not been changed**, and you can use it in the same way as before.
+The following changes is related to programmers.

 - Video-related functions is no longer implemented as methods in `PhotoList`.
 They are now in a new module called `video`.
-So we have ``tweetpi.video.generate_video`, `tweetpi.video.generate_annotated_video`, with a new first argument receiving a PhotoList.
+So we have `tweetpi.video.generate_video`, `tweetpi.video.generate_annotated_video`, with a new first argument receiving a PhotoList.
 This gives us fine-grained control over video tools check.
 The old method is kept in `PhotoList` with a deprecation notice.
 - `PhotoList.photos` is deprecated.
 You are encourged to use PhotoList to iterate directly as a list. `PhotoList.get_list()`,`PhotoList.photos` is still kept for backward compatibility.
 - Under the hood, `localphoto` is removed, instead `photo.ImOp` in introduced with (somewhat) chainable usage.